 De-biasing The Selection Process

-- Don’t schedule interviews when you are time pressured as you will be far more likely to make quick decisions and biased decisions when you are not fully engaged and thinking about what’s on your to do list.
+- Don’t schedule interviews when you are time pressured as you will be far more likely to make quick decisions and biased decisions when you are not fully engaged and not thinking about what’s on your “to do” list

 - Use competency based and structured interviews where you ask all candidates the same questions, and make judgements based on experience and examples, rather than opinion and judgement.